astridlyre/zircus/about/index.md

 Oeko-Tex certification.
 I hand make each pair in my home shop on Vancouver Island.
-In this shop you won't see Women's or Men's used as descriptions but instead each style of underwear is available in a flat front, pouch front, or compression front.
+In this shop you won't see Women's or Men's used as descriptions but instead each style of underwear is available in a flat front, pouch front, or compression front. dooptydooptydoop

 ## the method